JohanDegraeve/PCBackup/README.md

 - Incremental Backup
   - creates a new folder where the incremental backup is stored, example "2024-01-19 00;26;57 (Incremental)"
   - Each time an incremental backup is taken, then first the file folderlist.json from the previous backup (either full or incremental) is copied and parsed.
-  - then the json structure is created for the current status off the source, ie the app will go through the current files and folders, read the names of the files and folders and the timestamps of the files
+  - then the json structure is created for the current status of the source, ie the app will go through the current files and folders, read the names of the files and folders and the timestamps of the files
   - A comparison is made of the two json structures
       - when a file is removed in the source, it is removed also in the destination json structure
       - when a file is added in the source, it is added also in the destination json structure, and also copied to the destination folder.
 The json structure field pathToBackup will have the name of the new incremental backup